jkeune/ERA5-Drought_book/explanation/understanding_drought.md

-# Background: Understanding Drought Indices
+# Background: Understanding Drought (Indices)

 Drought is a complex phenomenon — it develops slowly, varies across regions, and affects different parts of the water cycle in different ways.
-Before diving deeper into ERA5-Drought, it helps to understand the **indices** we use to quantify drought and why they matter.
+Before diving deeper into ERA5-Drought, it helps to understand the types of drought, and how drought **indices** help to quantify drought and why they matter.

-This page gives a short overview of two of the most widely used climate-based drought indicators: **SPI** and **SPEI**, as well as broader drought types (meteorological, agricultural, hydrological).
+This page gives a short overview of the broader drought types (meteorological, agricultural, hydrological) and then focuses on two of the most widely used climate-based drought indicators: **SPI** and **SPEI**.

 For deeper reading, we link to authoritative sources such as the **World Meteorological Organization (WMO)**, the **European Drought Observatory (EDO)**, and the **Global Drought Observatory (GDO)**.

+---

+## Types of drought: meteorological, agricultural, and hydrological

+Drought is not a single concept, as drought moves across different parts of the water cycle.
+Understanding the major drought types helps interpret what drought indices can (and cannot) capture.

+---

+### Meteorological drought

+**Definition:**
+A period of significantly below-normal precipitation (Gibbs & Maher, 1967).

+**Where it occurs:**
+In the **atmosphere** — expressed in rainfall anomalies.

+**Indicators:**
+- Percentiles
+- Standardized Precipitation Index (SPI)
+- Standardized Precipitation Evapotranspiration Index (SPEI)

+**Timescale:** Weeks to months
+**Significance:** First stage of drought development.

+---

+### Agricultural (soil moisture) drought

+**Definition:**
+Insufficient soil moisture to meet vegetation or crop needs (FAO, 2013).

+**Where it occurs:**
+**Root zone and surface soils**

+**Indicators:**
+- Soil moisture anomalies
+- Evaporative Stress Index (ESI)
+- NDVI/vegetation indices
+- SPEI (via temperature sensitivity)

+**Timescale:** Weeks to months
+**Impacts:** Crop failures, vegetation stress, fire risk.

+---

+### Hydrological drought

+**Definition:**
+Long-term deficits in **streamflow, groundwater, lakes, or reservoirs** (Van Loon, 2015).

+**Where it occurs:**
+The **deep water cycle**

+**Indicators:**
+- River discharge
+- Groundwater levels
+- Reservoir storage

+**Timescale:** Months to years
+**Impacts:** Water supply, navigation, hydropower, ecosystems.

+---

+### How drought types relate

+Meteorological drought is often the **starting point** of drought development, and many drought events progress from **meteorological → agricultural → hydrological** stages.
+However, this sequence is **not guaranteed**, and real-world drought propagation is more complex:

+- **Heatwaves** can trigger agricultural drought even when rainfall is near normal
+- **Irrigation** or groundwater pumping can temporarily buffer agricultural drought
+- **Hydrological drought** can persist long after rainfall recovers
+- **Soil characteristics, land use, and snowpack dynamics** can accelerate or delay the transition

+Because of this complexity, the **timescale** over which precipitation deficits accumulate becomes a key factor.
+Longer deficits generally translate into deeper and more persistent impacts across the water cycle.

+A simplified view:

+- **Short-term deficits (1 month / SPI-1 or SPEI-1)**
+  → Reduced soil moisture, stress on vegetation, and lower flow in small streams

+- **Seasonal deficits (3–6 months / SPI-3 to SPI-6, SPEI-3 to SPEI-6)**
+  → Lower river discharge, reduced reservoir storage, early signs of water scarcity

+- **Long-term deficits (6–12+ months / SPI-6 to SPI-12, SPEI-6 to SPEI-12)**
+  → Reduced groundwater recharge, declining aquifer levels, long-lasting hydrological drought

+In practice:

+- **SPI** remains one of the most robust indicators of **meteorological drought**, as it responds directly to precipitation anomalies.
+- **SPEI** links **meteorological and agricultural drought**, capturing temperature-driven evaporative demand and heat-related intensification.
+- **Long-term SPI and SPEI (e.g., 12-month)** are often used as early indicators of a **developing hydrological drought**, reflecting sustained deficits across seasons.

+Together, these indices provide complementary insights into how drought emerges, evolves, and impacts different components of the water cycle.

+---

 ---